varunprajan/varunprajan.github.io/_posts/2024-05-19-the-bayesian-euro-step.markdown

 That was a bunch of jargon, some of which you might not have understood.
 But the basic idea is that, through some magic (Bayes’ theorem), we can generate “Bayesian credible intervals”.
 These are not the “confidence intervals” from traditional NHST, although they can be very similar.
 Bayesian credible intervals capture the distribution of the true effect.
 There is a 95% chance that the true effect lies within the interval.
 And, if the credible interval is relatively narrow (which requires an A/B test with a large sample size), we can make very strong statements.
 Examples are: “it is 98% likely that the effect was positive, and the treatment was better than the control” or “it is 92% likely that the estimated benefits of shipping the treatment cell are larger the costs”.

 Unfortunately, in statistics as in many other disciplines, there is no free lunch.
 Going from typical NHST outputs (p-values and confidence intervals) to Bayesian results (credible intervals, posterior distributions of the effect) requires some assumptions.
 The biggest one is the prior.
 This embodies our prior beliefs about the effect: that is, prior to the A/B test launching.
-Harlan Harris mentioned this in passing, saying “our prior is relatively broad”.
+Bayesian analysis involves combining our prior beliefs with the data from the A/B test to construct a "posterior" distribution.
+Harlan Harris mentioned the prior in passing, saying “our prior is relatively broad”.
 But why?
 And what if that assumption doesn’t hold?

 (As a slight digression, I’ll also mention another assumption, often glossed over, that is important for both NHST and Bayesian interpretation: “adequate power”.
 While the excerpt above mentions that this assumption is met “at the scale that most web A/B tests run”, I think this statement is too strong.
 An A/B test can have adequate power for some metrics (proxy metrics) but not others (business guardrails).
 There can be business constraints (e.g., A/B test runtime) or competing experiments that reduce sample size.
 And there are often other subtle considerations, like the fact that for very large companies, even very small relative effects, which are hard to power, can be materially important, and large effects become increasingly hard to generate as a product matures.
 I would argue many, if not most, web/tech companies struggle with power, and this problem is not confined to the social sciences, as we might like to believe.)